prifina-admin/internal-docs/data-modeling/README.md

 2. Relatively easy to interpret
 3. Difficult to interpret

-2,3 consist “danger zones” and need to be dealt with very carefully
+Points 2 and 3 consist “danger zones” and need to be dealt with very carefully.

 **[Improve This Doc?](https://github.com/prifina-admin/internal-docs/) / [Guidelines](http://internal.prifina.com/contribute/)**